xcp-ng/xcp-ng-org/docs/troubleshooting.md

 ### VM not in expected power state

 #### Cause
-The XAPI database think's that the VM is On / Off.
-But this are fake news ;-)
+The XAPI database thinks that the VM is On / Off.
+But this is fake news ;-)

 #### Solution
 Restart toolstack on CLI with the command `xe-toolstack-restart`.
 This just restarts the management services, all running VMs are untouched.